1. Register before the course begins.

 - Use the form at the bottom of that page for other questions.
-Please include the name of the course of interest in the message body.
+Please include the name of the course in the message body.

 For help with course exercises after the course begins:

-- You'll find details on the Help tab in the black navigation bar in the course.
+- You'll find details on the Help tab in the course.
 We encourage MOOC students to learn how to learn, so expect instructors to guide you to see how far you can get on your own.

-- your course ArcGIS credentials, any software licenses, and the course content (videos, quizzes, etc.) will no longer be accessible
+- Your course ArcGIS account, associated software licenses like those for ArcGIS Pro, and the course content (videos, quizzes, etc.) will no longer be accessible.

-- your content stored in your course ArcGIS account will be deleted
+- Your content stored in your course ArcGIS Online account, if any, will be deleted.

 Two topics come up towards the end of every MOOC: (1) certificates and (2) saving course maps and projects.

-You will receive a certificate of completion if you have completed each lesson in each section of the course before it closes.
-If your goal is to earn a certificate it must be granted before the course closes.
-We are unable to provide certificates to students who do not complete a course before it closes, but you are always welcome to take the course again to earn the certificate.
+You will receive a certificate of completion (a PDF) if you have completed each lesson in each section of the course before it closes.
+If your goal is to earn a certificate, be sure to have the certificate in hand well before the course closes.
+We are unable to provide certificates to students who do not complete a course before it closes.
+That said, you are always welcome to take the course again to earn the certificate.

 You will know you have completed each and every lesson and have access to your certificate when:

-- each green bar (representing a section) is filled in with 100% completion
+- Each green bar (representing a section) is filled in showing 100% completion.

 After the course is closed, you can access the certificate via your My Learning Activity page.